 Accounts Payable

-This will allow you to receive email alerts of invoices reassigned to you for approval.
+This will allow you to receive email alerts of invoices / transactions reassigned to you specifically for approval.
 Please note you may want to update other categories for Notifications.

+Now that you will be alerted: OSP Front Office will continue to review transactions and re-assign to FMs for sensitive account codes and those needing additional FM approval.
+You will only be alerted for transactions needing your attention.

-.
-Please note: if your link does not work from email notification you will need to log in SmartBuy MSU site via the link above.
+Please note: if your link does not work from within the email notification, you will need to log into SmartBuy MSU site via the link above.

 Review Invoice: